avnet-iotconnect/iotc-c-lib/README.md

 // pass the info and initialize your MQTT client with the broker information intialize_mqtt_client(sr->broker);

-// Free the synce response once you are done using the information provided by it iotcl_discovery_free_sync_response(gsr);
+// Free the sync response once you are done using the information provided by it iotcl_discovery_free_sync_response(gsr);
 ```